youtube/doorman/doc/design.md

 Authors: Jos Visser <josv@google.com>, Ric Szopa <ryszard.szopa@gmail.com>

 **Note**: This is the original Doorman design doc with references to internal Google products and services removed.
+Some protobuf definitions may be out of date, but the general ideas have not changed.

 ## Introduction